LG Refrigerator Control Board Blinking 3 Times - Quick Fixes

 Key Takeaways

-• Blinking 3 Times: Indicates a faulty refrigerator room temperature sensor or a miscommunication between the main control board and the display panel.
+• LG Refrigerator red light flashing 3 times: Indicates a faulty refrigerator room temperature sensor or a miscommunication between the main control board and the display panel.

 • Troubleshooting Steps: Check wiring connections, reset the control panel, inspect the display panel, and consider replacing the main control board if needed.